digital-dream-labs/oskr-owners-manual/doc/living_with_windows.md

 ## Full Linux Environment

-As we release the OSKR source code you will need a full linux environment to compile the code.
+As we release the OSKR source code you will need a full Linux environment to compile the code.
 There are a few options here.

 ### WSL - Windows Subsystem for Linux

-If you simply want a console window and can work from that WSL is a tool provided by Microsoft that allows you to run Ubuntu natively.
+If you simply want a command line interface and can work from that WSL is a tool provided by Microsoft that allows you to run Ubuntu natively.
 This is the best way to run things if you want to use your normal Windows environment as much as possible.